GCC

 A key reason is leadership.
 According to NASSCOM, GCCs with strong local leadership deliver up to 3x more strategic output than those managed remotely or by temporary expats.

-Hiring the right leader for a GCC in India requires more than a standard executive search.
-The person must understand India’s business culture, have experience building high-performing teams from scratch, and align with global corporate goals.
-They also need to operate independently while maintaining strong collaboration with the headquarters.
+If you want to hire leaders for your GCC in India, you need more than a standard executive search approach.
+The right leader must understand India’s business culture, have experience building high-performing teams from scratch, and align with global corporate goals.
+They also need to operate independently while maintaining strong collaboration with headquarters.

-This list shares 10 clear steps to help enterprise leaders find and hire the right leadership for their India-based GCC.
+This list shares 10 clear steps to help enterprise teams hire leaders for your GCC in India who can drive long-term success.

-Must-Know Tips to Hire the Right Leaders for Your GCC in India
+Must-Know Tips to Hire Leaders for Your GCC in India

 1. Define the Role with Local Nuances in Mind

 Start with a clear job description.
 But don’t just reuse what worked at HQ.
-The Indian market needs context.
+If you want to successfully hire leaders for your GCC in India, the role needs to reflect the local market context.

 Your leader in India won’t just manage.
 They’ll build.
 That includes setting up teams, working with local vendors, and aligning with regional business practices.
-They’ll also be the bridge between HQ and your India team.
+They’ll also act as the bridge between HQ and your India team.

 List what you expect this leader to achieve in the first 12, 24, and 36 months.
 Be specific.
 Include things like hiring targets, team structure, and operational KPIs.